 Since WWII, RCAMC Nursing Sisters have assisted in United Nations Operations as well as NATO commitments.
 Through these initiatives, Nursing Sisters were able to serve in Japan, Korea, Germany, and France.
 Now known as Nursing Officers, brave men and women travel to places such as Rwanda, Somalia, Afghanistan, and elsewhere, serving heroically with the Armed Forces.

-To read more about Llandovery Castle, check out Valour Canada’s Llandovery Castle article.
+To read more about Llandovery Castle and one of its head nurses, check out this Valour Canada article.

 For further exploration of the history of the Nursing Sisters of Canada, visit Veterans Affairs Canada’s webpage.

 Main Photo: Nursing sisters in their battle dress standing outside of the Sisters’ Mess and Officers’ Dining Mess at the No. 13 Canadian General Hospital (Credit: LAC M# 3604053).